Jihad Ayoub: PSS Sleman

 On 6 July 2022, Ayoub joined Indonesian club PSS Sleman.

+Safa and Jwaya

+Ayoub returned to Lebanon on 20 July 2024, joining Lebanese Premier League club Safa.

+On 7 August 2025, Ayoub joined newly-promoted side Jwaya.

 International career

-Ayoub made his international debut for Lebanon on 1 December 2021, as a substitute in a 1–0 defeat to Egypt in the 2021 FIFA Arab Cup.
+Ayoub made his international debut for Lebanon on 1 December 2021, as a substitute in a 1–0 defeat to Egypt at the 2021 FIFA Arab Cup.
+In December 2023, Ayoub was included in the Lebanese squad for the 2023 AFC Asian Cup.
+He scored his first international goal on 4 September 2024 against Tajikistan during the 2024 Merdeka Tournament.